mpnally/Terrifically-Simple-JSON/README.md

 Constraint #1 of Terrifically Simple JSON is that every JSON object corresponds to an entity in the API data model.
 The `_self` property provides a direct way of specifying which entity.
-Its value is always a URL.
+Its value is always a URI.
 Here is an example of its use:

 ```JSON